Stability-Preserving, Time-Efficient Mechanisms for School Choice in Two Rounds: Our Results for the Four Settings

 In this setting, in round $\cR_2$, in addition to the leftover set $L$, a set $N$ of {\em new students} arrive from other cities and their preference lists are revealed to mechanism $\cM_2$.
 Additionally, the schools also update their preference lists to include the new students.
 In this setting, the City wants to give preference to students who were not matched in round $\cR_1$, i.e., $L$, over the new students, $N$.
 Thus it seeks the subset of $N$ that {\em must} be admitted to avoid blocking pairs and subject to that, maximize the subset of $L$ that can be added, again in a stability-preserving manner.
 We will call this problem $\textsc{$Min_N Max_L$}$.
 We will prove the following:

-\begin{theorem} There is a polynomial time mechanism $\cM_2$ that is DSIC for students and accomplishes the following: \begin{enumerate} \item It finds smallest subset $N' \subseteq N$ with which the current matching $M$ needs to be extended in a stability-preserving manner. \item Subject to the previous extension, it finds the largest subset $L' \subseteq L$ with which the matching can be extended further in a stability-preserving manner. \end{enumerate} \end{theorem}
+\begin{theorem} There is a polynomial time mechanism $\cM_2$ that accomplishes the following: \begin{enumerate} \item It finds smallest subset $N' \subseteq N$ with which the current matching $M$ needs to be extended in a stability-preserving manner. \item Subject to the previous extension, it finds the largest subset $L' \subseteq L$ with which the matching can be extended further in a stability-preserving manner. \end{enumerate} \end{theorem}